fieldtrip/website/tutorial/eventrelatedstatistics.md

 This tutorial uses the same [MEG language dataset](/tutorial/meg_language) as some of the other tutorials where analyses were done on the single subject level.
 However, here we will deal with (statistical) analyses on the group level.
 We will look at how to test statistical differences among conditions in a within-subjects design.
 The ERF dataset in this tutorial contains data from all 10 subjects that participated in the experiment.
 The ERF data was obtained using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.
 For the purpose of inspecting your data visually, we also use **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)** to calculate the grand average across participants, which can be used for subsequent visualization.

-You can download the [averaged dataset for each subject](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedstatistics/ERF_orig.mat) from the FieldTrip FTP server.
+You can download the [ERF_orig.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedstatistics/ERF_orig.mat) data structure with the average for each subject.

 The tutorial assumes that the preprocessing and averaging steps are already clear for the reader.
 If this is not the case, you can read about those steps in other tutorials.